DYZhang117/2021Fall_finals/README.md

 5. The washing frequency of each unit.

 ## Hypotheses
-1. No more than 80% of the time in a week, people go to the laundry to complete the washing and drying work within 2 hours.
+1. No more than 80% of the time in a week, the avg waiting duration of doing laundry is no longer than 2 hours.
 2. If 20% of residents reduce their washing frequency per week, the average queue time will be reduced.

 ## Reference